Electrocal/consul-ambassador-tls/README.md

 Clone this repo locally.
 A few small modifications are needed to set your namespaces & DC name.
 I've tried to make this a little bit simpler by creating a `setup.sh` script which will prompt & set the values.
+Once this is setup locally, you can copy & paste the commands from this README as they will also be replaced.

 ```sh
 chmod +x setup.sh && ./setup.sh